nibscbioinformatics/modules/README.md

 This repository has a couple of main goals:

 - collect shared modules that might be specific to NIBSC needs and activities
-- provide the team a playground to develop and test modules, before contributing to the community
+- provide the team with a playground to develop and test modules, before contributing to the community

-The NF-Core community is engaged in a huge effort, to convert most pipelines to DSL2 and build all necessary modules: for this reason, beyond the above scopes, it is important to contribute rather than duplicate the efforts.
+The NF-Core community is engaged in a huge effort, to convert most pipelines to DSL2 and build all necessary modules: for this reason, beyond the scope described above, it is important to contribute rather than duplicate the efforts.

 ## NF-Core